grnbeagle/SwiftTW33Tme/readme.md

 ### Known issues
 - If you change tweet properties (such as favorited) in the tweet view, it's not reflected in the timeline screen.
+- Removing retweet doesn't work from the detail screen.